Class with Travis

-In order to use this class website most easily, I recommend that you create a bookmark in your browser for your individual class.
-All homework assignments and announcements will be posted on Google Classroom: please let me know if you are a parent in need of a summary for your child's class.
-Grades will be posted approximately on a bi-weekly basis through the parent portal.
-Please contact me as soon as possible if you have questions about the classroom experience or grades.
+All assignments and announcements will be posted on Google Classroom: please let me know if you are a parent in need of a summary for your child's class.
+Grades will be posted on the parent portal.
+Please contact me as soon as possible if you have questions or concerns about the classroom experience or grades.

 Ms. Travis is reading and thinking about...